ryanjeffares/poise/README.md

         * ~~Types know what extension functions they have~~
         * ~~Check if that function's namespace has been imported to the namespace of the current function in the Vm~~
 * Builtin objects
+    * Use types::Type instead of Value::Type for type()
     * Iterable collections
         * Tidy up access modifiers
         * Lists